helpbuttons/hb-docs/docs/English/7pages.md

 ![FAQ page](../images/screencaps/15_faqs.jpg)

 The public FAQ and legal information page.
-Displays the network's description ("What is this network?"), privacy policy, ethics policy, and cookie policy — all written by the admin in the network configuration.
+Displays the network's description ("What is this network?"), privacy policy, ethics policy, and cookie policy — all written by the coordinator in the network configuration.
 The page footer shows the Helpbuttons version and the Mozilla Public License.

 ---

-## Network configuration (admin)
+## Network configuration (coordinator)

 All configuration pages are reached from Profile → Configure your Network.
 Changes take effect immediately.